satansdeer/satansdeer.github.com/content/legacy-posts/firebase-react-tutorial/index.md

 Let's look at our `handleSignUp` function.
 It's defined as an anonymous arrow function.
 I did it here to avoid using `bind(this)`.

-In this example I really need class level `this` because of the `history` object I get from props by using `withRouter` wrapper.
+In this example I class level `this` because of the `history` object I get from props by using `withRouter` wrapper.
 Otherwize I'd better define it as a regular function.

 So in this function I `preventDefault` to avoid reloading page, get `password` and `email` from form `elements` and try to create new user on Firebase using `createUserWithEmailAndPassword` function.

-Our `LogIn` component will be almost the same, just change the `createUserWithEmailAndPassword` function call to `signInWithEmailAndPassword`
+Our `LogIn` component will be the same, change `createUserWithEmailAndPassword` function call to `signInWithEmailAndPassword`

 ### Add Private Routes